1947 Satipo earthquake

 The 1947 Satipo earthquake was the largest earthquake in the sub-Andean region of Peru.
 It occurred on November 1 at 09:58:57 local time with an epicenter in the Department of Junín.
-The earthquake had an estimated moment magnitude of 7.7 and focal depth of 20 km.
-Damage was severe in the towns of Satipo and La Merced, and at least 233 people died.
+The earthquake had an estimated moment magnitude of 7.6–7.7 and focal depth of 22 km.
+It was caused by dip-slip movement on a shallow-angle fault.
+The earthquake caused severe damage in the towns of Satipo and La Merced, and was felt several hundred kilometers away in Iquitos and Lima.
+It also triggered widespread landsliding in the region.
+Landslides along the Satipo River caused it to flood, leaving thousands homeless and possibly causing drowning people.
+The total death toll from the earthquake was between 233 and 2,233.

 Tectonic setting

-Earthquakes in Peru is mainly concentrated at the subduction zone where the Nazca Plate subducts beneath the South American Plate at the Peru–Chile Trench off its west coast.
-Another zone of seismicity is recorded within the South American Plate in the sub-Andean region.
-Most of these shallow earthquakes are the result of normal-faulting such as the 1946 Ancash earthquake which ruptured a shallow-dipping fault oriented parallel to the range.
-Most normal-faulting occurs in the high Andes.
-Ongoing extension occurs perpendicular to the range in the country.
-Some earthquakes display reverse-faulting such as in a 1969 event.
-The occurrence of west-dipping thrust faults in the sub-Andean suggest the Amazonian Craton is actively underthrusted beneath the range.
-Reverse-faulting in the sub-Andes occur as a result of subduction-induced compression which could account for its deformation style.
-While the crust thickens and uplifts, gravitational forces in the high Andes trigger normal-faulting.
-The horizontal stresses on the range sides are stabilised by gravity acting on the high Andes and crustal buoyancy.
+Earthquakes in Peru are mainly concentrated at the subduction zone where the Nazca Plate subducts beneath the South American Plate at the Peru–Chile Trench off its west coast.
+Another zone of seismicity is recorded within the South American Plate in the Andes region.
+In the high Andes, shallow earthquakes are the result of normal-faulting such as the 1946 Ancash earthquake which ruptured a shallow-dipping fault oriented parallel to the range.
+The western margin of the Cordillera Blanca in central Peru exhibits normal-faulting and coincides with extensional tectonics acting perpendicular to the range.

+While normal-faulting is the dominant mechanism, parts of the western sub-Andes experience thrust tectonics.
+This zone is located between the high Andes and Amazonian craton and is characterised by active fold and thrusting since the Pliocene.
+The occurrence of northwest-trending, west-dipping thrust faults in the belt suggest the Amazonian craton is being thrusted beneath the Cordillera Oriental.
+A possible cause of these earthquakes is intraplate deformation in response to subduction of the Nazca Plate.
+Most thrust earthquakes in the region occur on steep-angled fault planes ranging from 30 to 60° at depths of 10 to 38 km, corresponding to the lower crust and upper mantle.